 An outdoor pergola is a functional and aesthetic addition to the outdoor space of any home.
-Outdoor pergolas are rather easy-to-assemble and can be built as a part of DIY home-based projects.
+Outdoor pergolas are rather easy to assemble and can be built as a part of DIY home-based projects.
 A pergola is used for decorating the outdoors and creating a shaded seating space.
 You can use a pergola for a more specific purpose, i.e., creating an embellished house entrance.

 1. Freestanding Pergola Designs

-2. Attached Pergola Designs
+2. Attached are Pergola Designs

 3. Tips for Embellishing Outdoor Pergolas